turingschool/front-end-curriculum/projects/ideabox-triples.md

 ## Learning Goals

-* Continue to improve on building a responsive client-side application with good user feedback
+* Continue to improve on building responsive client-side applications with good user feedback
 * Understand how to implement client-side data persistence using `localStorage`
 * Understand what it looks like to have a separate data model (using a class) and dom model
 * Understand how to utilize `data-*` attributes
 * Understand how to iterate over dom elements in order to filter what is being displayed
+* Understand how to craft code with clean style, using small functions that show trends toward DRYness and SRP

 ## Project Requirements